jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 `[1]`_ Section 3.4.2 “Protocol for passing data” defines a method to passing boot data to SPs (not currently implemented).

-Provided that the whole Secure Partition package image (see `Secure Partition packages`_) is mapped to the SP's secure Stage-2 translation regime, an SP can access its own manifest DTB blob and extract its partition manifest properties.
+Provided that the whole secure partition package image (see `Secure Partition packages`_) is mapped to the SP's secure Stage-2 translation regime, an SP can access its own manifest DTB blob and extract its partition manifest properties.